 - essay writing and style guide.

-Course rules relating to the faculty's undergraduate and graduate-entry programs in particular, resolutions by the faculty and the University Senate are also published in the undergraduate handbook, and can be found online at the University handbooks website.
+Course rules relating to the school's undergraduate and graduate-entry programs in particular, resolutions by the faculty and the University Senate are also published in the undergraduate handbook, and can be found online at the Arts and Social Sciences handbooks website.

 A complete list of policies, guidelines and procedures for research training and supervision at the University is published by the HDR administration centre.

-Rules, faculty resolutions and other important information relating to the faculty's postgraduate coursework and research programs are published in the postgraduate handbook, which can be found online at the University handbooks website.
+Rules, school resolutions and other important information relating to the school's postgraduate coursework and research programs are published in the postgraduate handbook, which can be found online at the University handbooks website.

 The University is committed to academic excellence and high standards of ethical behaviour as the cornerstones of scholastic achievement and quality assurance.
 Accordingly, all students are required to act honestly, ethically and with integrity in their dealings with the University, its employees, members of the public and other students.
 The procedures set out in the Academic Dishonesty and Plagiarism in Coursework Policy must be followed in all cases.